Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 From Ferrara here the innovative Bike Map for cycling tourists An exclusive patent for bike lovers.
 You can ask it for free by email

-Innovation isn’t always digital; the proof is the patent recently applied for by Ferrara Provincial Council, which transforms a simple map into a handy tool for cycling trips – all based on clear and detailed cartography, combined with a super convenient road book with step-by-step directions and distances of the route.
-As well as the characteristic perforations that enable installation of the bike map on any handle bars, the tool is completed by a list of services, including bike hire and repair shops, and places to eat along the route.
+Innovation isn’t always digital; the proof is the patent recently applied for by Ferrara Provincial Council, approved which transforms a simple map into a handy tool for cycling trips – all based on clear and detailed cartography, viagra approved combined with a super convenient road book with step-by-step directions and distances of the route.
+As well as the characteristic perforations that enable installation of the bike map on any handle bars, sale the tool is completed by a list of services, including bike hire and repair shops, and places to eat along the route.

 The first handlebar map was created to document the route from the historical centre of Ferrara to the Mill on the Po at Ro Ferrarese, an itinerary of roughly 23 km.
 From the Mill, it is often possible to board a boat for the return journey to the city, making it a half-day excursion, including a stop for lunch.
 The second edition of map, available in Italian, English and German, is dedicated to the Po Delta area, in particular the Comacchio lagoons; from the beaches of the Lidi, in fact, the bike map leads you on a breathtaking journey, on which you will hardly fail to miss the hundreds of pink flamingos on the Comacchio salt flats, across the evocative valley landscape dotted with historical buildings and the indelible imprint of bygone times.